-My step brother went missing May 17th.
-Then on Friday this week a body was found in the river and they matched his tattoos, but have yet to confirm with dental records.
-It took till today to match his dental records.
+My stepbrother went missing May 17th.
+Then on Friday this week, a body was found in the river and they matched his tattoos, but have yet to confirm with dental records.
+It took until today to match his dental records.
 We knew something was wrong because the police had confirmed he had not accessed the funds in his account since he got his support payments.
 Plus he has not contacted us at all or walked into a hospital.
 Very unusual behavior for him.
 But had to wait for official confirmation for closure so we could properly grieve without that sliver of hope that slips in making you wonder… maybe it isn’t him.
 But it was.

 It also travels back to when we were just kids together and that at least is a happier time.
 Almost everything triggers a moment.
 Every quiet moment I find myself thinking about him.
 Every song in my playlist reminds me of a time.

 Here are some pictures I took of my brother when he was young and I was in a Visual Communications class in High School.